AnandKhandekar/Python-course-ECL404/01- Python Introduction.md

 # Introduction to Python
+***
+Python is a powerful general-purpose programming language.
+It is used in:

+* Machine Learning
+* Web Development
+* Data Analysis
+* Scientific Research
+* Automation

+Compared to other programming languages, Python has simple, easy-to-use syntax.
+This makes Python an excellent language to learn to program for beginners.
+***
 ## CODEBLOCKS in Python look like thiese below
 The`print()` statement is something that we will be using often to communicate and reflect/echo.